|

 Warning: Fennel seeds should not be taken in large doses by pregnant women, since they are a uterine stimulant.

-Click here to go from Recipe Navy Bean Soup page back to Healthy Recipes page.
+Click here to go from Recipe Navy Bean Soup page to Healthy Beans page.